szetamas/zombie-game/README.md

 Additional hazard types will fire, toxic waste, or other environmental dangers.<br>
 Zombies currently spawn randomly, but the long-term goal is to design fully structured, playable levels.<br>
-Additional mechanics include a dynamic health system where low HP reduces movement speed, while overhealed states temporarily increase movement speed before returning to the maximum HP.<br>
-This mechanic could be useful in speedrunning.
+Additional mechanics include a dynamic health system where low HP reduces movement speed, while overhealed states temporarily increase movement speed before returning to the maximum HP (This mechanic could be useful in speedrunning).